j0shmillar/physiolite/README.md

 ## Example commands

-The commands below are provided as examples for evaluating PhysioLite on the datasets used in our experiments.Pre-trained weights for both PhysioLite / PhysioWave are [available](https://drive.google.com/drive/folders/1cAAv3PZZ7T3rk05I3XaEC9MorxqUO9KX?usp=sharing).
+The commands below are provided as examples for evaluating PhysioLite on the datasets used in our experiments.
+Pre-trained weights for both PhysioLite / PhysioWave are [available](https://drive.google.com/drive/folders/1cAAv3PZZ7T3rk05I3XaEC9MorxqUO9KX?usp=sharing).

 ### DB5